RadaGathee/workerAPI/README.md

 # workerAPI
 An API for a Domestic Worker System for Skill Matching, Reporting and Ratings and Comments

-Run " uvicorn main:app " in the terminal to start
+Run " uvicorn main:app " in the terminal to start the FastAPI server

 To acccess the API UI: http://localhost:8000/docs#/